Cheshire Lines Committee: Formation

 Each company was to provide an equal amount of capital and four representatives to the joint management committee.
-This arrangement was confirmed by the Great Northern (Cheshire Lines) Act in Parliament in 1863; this was the first official use of Cheshire Lines and at the time it was entirely appropriate as the majority of the lines involved were in Cheshire.
-This Act had not, however, formally set up a separate legal body, providing instead for the two companies to manage and work the four railways through their existing structures.
+This arrangement was confirmed by the Great Northern Railway (Cheshire Lines) Act 1863 (26 & 27 Vict. c. cxlvii); this was the first official use of Cheshire Lines and at the time it was entirely appropriate as the majority of the lines involved were in Cheshire.
+This act had not, however, formally set up a separate legal body, providing instead for the two companies to manage and work the four railways through their existing structures.